zekrom-vale/ZekDex/README.md

 ### Pokémon Mega Evolution and Primal Reversion (`mega`)
 This dataset contains information about Pokémon that can undergo Mega Evolution and Primal Reversion.

+### Pokémon Effort Value Yields (`evYield`)
+A dataset about Pokémon effort value yields per generation.
+When a Pokémon is defeated in battle, it will give effort values to the Pokémon that participated in the battle against it.
+The values shown below are the effort points that a Pokémon will give in.

 You can load any dataset with the `data()` function.
 For example, `data(nationalDex)`.